talwat/lowfi/README.md

 It was also designed to be fairly resilient to inconsistent networks, and as such it buffers 5 whole songs at a time instead of parts of the same song.

-Although, lowfi is yet to be properly tested in difficult conditions, so don't rely on it too much until I do that.
 See [Scraping](#scraping) if you're interested in downloading the tracks.
 Beware, there's a lot of them.

 ## Installing